hep-mirrors/sherpa/Manual/source/manual/parameters/approximate-ew-corrections.rst

 .. code-block:: yaml

    VARIATIONS:
-   - EWsud
+   - EWSud

 Using the latter, corrections are provided as alternative event weights.
-The most useful entries of the event weight list are accessed using the keys `EWsud` and `EWsud_Exp`.
-The first is the nominal event weight corrected by the NLL EWsud corrections, while the latter first exponentiates the corrections prior to applying it to the nominal event weight, thus giving a resummed NLL result.
+The most useful entries of the event weight list are accessed using the keys `EWSud.KFactor` and `EWSud.KFactorExp`.
+The first is the nominal event weight corrected by the NLL EWSud corrections, while the latter first exponentiates the corrections prior to applying it to the nominal event weight, thus giving a resummed NLL result.